How to Master the head Command in Linux

 head [-c|--bytes] count path/to/file

-head -c 20 example.txt
+head -c 10 example.txt

-Exclude Last Few Lines
+Excluding the Last Few Lines and Bytes

 head [-n|--lines] -count path/to/file